Building a home cinema or media room can easily cost tens of thousands. It’s not uncommon for a top of the range set-up to cost over £100,000.

 On to furniture!
 It would be ridiculous for anyone to believe they could furnish a media room on £400, especially as you could easily spend that on soundproofing.

 Starting with seating.
-While dependent on your room size and layout, there are lots of options.
+Depending on your room size and layout, there are plenty of fantastic seating options.
 We love having armless Chaise Longues or daybeds in our budget media room.
 They’re great for lying and snuggling on.

 If they don’t appeal to you, then consider armchairs with footrests.
 You can easily push them together to create a daybed or arrange the footrests as a second row.